While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Introduction

+In contrast, non-custodial stablecoins that are backed by exogenous assets have greater similarities to non-custodial forms of the current monetary system of commercial bank money, as discussed in \cite{klagesmundt2020stablecoins}.
+In this paper, we focus on new risks that arise in these types of stablecoins, which require further study.
+Stablecoins of this type transfer risk from stablecoin holders to speculators, who hold leveraged collateralized positions in cryptocurrencies.\footnote{`Leverage' means that speculators holds $>1\times$ initial assets but face new liabilities.} The speculator represents any actor (usually automated) who has an incentive to issue the coin.\footnote{They are part a form of `keepers' in the MakerDAO protocol.} Such actor issues the stablecoin continuously by locking in collateral.
+The incentive to issue (or redeem) coin is captured by the speculators' return expectations including potential liquidation costs and the endogenous stablecoin price.

+The collateralization structure is different for non-custodial stablecoins than for the custodial ones.
+It is similar to a tranche structure, in which stablecoins act like senior debt while speculators are akin the buyers of the junior tranche of a CDO.
+In contrast to the classical case, the `CDO' issue is dynamic and by anyone in the system.
+We refer the reader to the Dai white paper \cite{dai_white}.
+The white paper describes how {\it anyone could generate Dai using that system} by leveraging Ethereum (ETH) as collateral through smart contracts known as Collateralized Debt Positions (CDPs).

-Non-custodial stablecoins transfer risk from stablecoin holders to speculators, who hold leveraged collateralized positions in cryptocurrencies.\footnote{`Leverage' means that speculators holds $>1\times$ initial assets but face new liabilities.} A dynamic deleveraging process balances positions if collateral value deviates too much, as determined by a price feed.
-This is similar to a tranche structure, in which stablecoins act like senior debt, with the addition of dynamic deleveraging.
-Two major risks in these stablecoins emerge around market structure collapse and price feed and governance manipulation.
+A dynamic and automatic deleveraging process balances positions if collateral value deviates too much, as determined by a price feed.
+Two major risks in non-custodial stablecoins emerge around market structure collapse and price feed and governance manipulation.
 In this paper, we focus completely on the market structure risk, assuming that price feeds, governance, and the underlying blockchain perform as expected.\footnote{Note, however, that blockchain congestion can serve to decrease elasticity in the market structure, which we discuss in the model construction.}